-The mask use must be conceived in a two-fold approach for children, considering the physical and psychological dimensions.
+There must be a two-fold approach to mask use with children, considering the physical and psychological dimensions.

-TRAINING PROGRAMMES FOR THE USE OF MASK
+TRAINING PROGRAMMES FOR THE USE OF MASKS

 As in adults, the adoption of a mandatory policy regarding the use of masks by children must be accompanied by training in its use and disposal.